TimoFreiberg/TimoFreiberg.github.io/content/clojure-vs-rust.md

 ### Rust Performance

-One of Rust's design goals was performance, and it [can](https://kornel.ski/rust-c-speed) [compete](https://github.com/ixy-languages/ixy-languages/blob/master/Rust-vs-C-performance.md) with C.
+One of Rust's design goals was performance, and it [can](https://kornel.ski/rust-c-speed) [compete](https://github.com/ixy-languages/ixy-languages/blob/master/Rust-vs-C-performance.md) with C, so I guess that means it succeeded.
 But this doesn't automatically make my program the fastest - I can write slow code in any language!
 What was more interesting to me was how fast my program was going to be if I got it working and then spent one or two motivated weekends optimizing as best as I could.